Updated on 12/9/2021

 - Appetite and/or weight changes

 - Aches or pains, headaches, cramps, or digestive problems without a clear physical cause

-People with high-functioning depression are sometimes adept at hiding these symptoms, said Talkspace therapist Samantha White.
+“A person with high functioning depression is sometimes adept at hiding these depression symptoms,” said Talkspace therapist Samantha White.
 These sufferers worry about others discovering their illness.